Create characters

 In the case of floating characters (ghosts, fairies, anti-gravity-powered mad scientists, etc), you should leave some vertical space between the scene's center and your character.
 Try to envision the scene line as the "floor" and decide how high above the floor the character should float.

-Just select the DialogPos node in the scene tree (11).
-A small cross will be highlighted in the scene's origin.
+For this, select the character's root node in the scene tree, and you will see a small purple square at the scene's origin.
 Drag it somewhere above the character's head (or wherever makes sense to you).
+As you see the square is labeled and connects to the element it refers to.

-This may require a bit of experimentation, but for now, this will do.
+Finding the best positioning for the "voice" of each character may require a bit of trial and error, but for now, this will do.

 Under the hood

-1. The baseline of the text will always match the vertical position of DialogPos, so the text will be rendered vertically right above that point.
+- The baseline of the text will always match the vertical position identified by the gizmo, so the text will be rendered vertically right above that point.

-2. The dialog line length is calculated and the text is centered on the horizontal position of DialogPos, so the text will be rendered horizontally around that point.
+- The dialog line length is calculated and the text is centered on the horizontal position of gizmo, so the text will be rendered horizontally around that point.

-4. If the character is near the window or screen border, the text will be repositioned so that it will be entirely visible, so you don't have to worry about it becoming unreadable.
+- If the character is near the window or screen border, the text will be repositioned so that it will be entirely visible, so you don't have to worry about it becoming unreadable.
 This is true both for horizontal and vertical coordinates.
+Of course, long texts may overlap the character sprint in that case, but it's for good.

 Add another character